 Step 3.
 Place the glass noodles, carrots, bell pepper, scallion, cilantro, edamame, and toasted sesame seeds into a large salad bowl.

 Step 4.
 Add the dressing and mix well.
 Warm in a large skillet or microwave, or serve as is.
-This salad also tastes amazing chilled.
+This salad also tastes amazing when chilled.

 See this Simple Chickpea Farro Stir-Fry with Peanut Sauce on my website!
 Chickpeas are another easy way to add protein to vegan meals.
 Or try this Korean Cucumber Salad for another easy Asian-inspired salad recipe.